mihailgaberov/js-ts-react-exercises/REACT.md

 2. `Context` + `ShouldComponentUpdate` might be dangerous.
 Why is that?

-   It is not a good idea to use these two together, because the `Context` updates don't respect the `shouldComponentUpdate` and will re-render all subscriberd components any time the context changes.
+   It is not a good idea to use these two together, because the `Context` updates don't respect the `shouldComponentUpdate` and will re-render all subscribed components any time the context changes.
 This can potentially cause unexpected behavior.
 The way to go around this is to use `useContext` hook inside functional components and avoid using `shouldComponentUpdate` with context dependent components.

 3. Describe 3 ways to pass information from a component to its PARENT.